NeoSkin7/Website/site/content/post/sisyphus.md

 ![Resolving the Forces](/img/post/sisyphus/components.png)

 With our forces defined, how do we calculate the applied load?
 Here is where the assumptions come back: we first need to know the mass (for the weight) of the boulder.
-Again, Homer is not particularly helpful, but the average maximum pushing force is $\unit[250]{N}$[^4] for males ($\unit{N}$ is for Newtons, the unit of force), so we can use this as the force $P$.
+Again, Homer is not particularly helpful, but the average maximum pushing force is $250\text{N}$[^4] for males ($\text{N}$ is for Newtons, the unit of force), so we can use this as the force $P$.

 Putting this together gives the equation: